inderpalaulakh/communication-ui-library-android-deep-ar/README.md

 ![Hero Image](images/workingrawmedia.png)

-* Code changes to ACS Ui library and sample application in this repo is POC(Proff of concept) code.
+* Code changes to ACS Ui library and sample application in this repo is POC(Proof of concept) code.
 Code cleanup is required for production code.